Judge says former Trump lawyer Alina Habba has been unlawfully serving as US attorney in New Jersey

 A message seeking comment was sent to Habba's office Thursday.
-The Justice Department didn’t immediately respond to a request for comment.
+The Justice Department said it intends to appeal the ruling.

+The ruling could lead to challenges against a handful of other U.S. attorneys who have been similarly installed by the Trump administration without Senate approval after their temporary assignments have expired.

 Brann’s decision comes in response to a filing on behalf of New Jersey defendants challenging Habba's tenure and the charges she was prosecuting against them.
 They sought to block the charges against them, arguing that Habba didn’t have the authority to prosecute the case after her 120-day term as interim U.S. attorney expired in July.